Are naval architecture students overloaded with work?

 • Clarify assessment expectations with exemplars, checklist-style rubrics and consistent feedback turnaround, particularly where criteria feel ambiguous.

-• Prioritise operational fixes (organisation, scheduling, communications) and practical planning support for cohorts most affected by workload pressure.
+• Prioritise operational fixes in engineering course organisation, especially scheduling and communications, and practical planning support for cohorts most affected by workload pressure.

 How Student Voice Analytics helps you

-Student Voice Analytics tracks workload sentiment over time and drills from provider to school/department and programme, with demographic and subject cuts.
-It produces succinct, anonymised summaries and export-ready tables for rapid briefing, and enables like-for-like benchmarking by subject and cohort when sector comparators are available.
-Teams use it to sequence assessments, monitor whether actions lift sentiment, and evidence improvements in organisation, scheduling, communications and feedback.
+Student Voice Analytics helps teams see where workload pressure is building before complaints harden into lower scores or poorer retention.
+It tracks workload sentiment over time and drills from provider to school/department and programme, with demographic and subject cuts for sharper diagnosis.
+Teams use it to sequence assessments, monitor whether actions lift sentiment, and evidence improvements in organisation, scheduling, communications and feedback with succinct, anonymised summaries and export-ready tables.
+If you want clearer evidence on where scheduling, communication and assessment design are creating strain, explore Student Voice Analytics or read the buyer's guide.

 Request a walkthrough